-Schools across the globe have closed, and many lessons moving online, due to circumstance surrounding the pandemic.
-School closures affect more than 9,000 children of school going age who live in our estates in Indonesia, Ghana, Malaysia, and Nigeria, where online connectivity can be challenging even at the best of times.
+As the COVID-19 pandemic has caused schools across the globe to close and lessons to move online, this has affected more than 9,000 children of school going age who live in our estates in Indonesia, Ghana, Malaysia, and Nigeria, where online connectivity can be challenging even at the best of times.

-To help maintain education in Wilmar's oil palm estates, the company adopted the following guidelines during school closures in the Covid-19 pandemic period:
+In Malaysia, to help maintain education in Wilmar's oil palm estates in Sabah and Sarawak, the company adopted the following guidelines during school closures in the Covid-19 pandemic period:

 - Schools will remain shut and no classroom learning shall resume until government ruling or order is received - We work with schools and teachers on developing new SOPs for when school lessons resume.
-Wilmar will assist with the provision of disinfectants, hand sanitisers, and PPE - We assist teachers to facilitate access to homework, worksheets, and reading materials by printing it out at our office or by providing readily available activity books - Learning materials are distributed to children in our estates through cooperation with teachers, members of our women committees / women working groups, and our estate staff - We maintain open communications with teachers to help monitor the situation and providing assistance where we can, such as with homework checks and evaluations, as well as providing supplies and other help needed - Where online or televised/radio programmes are in place, we will work with the teacher to help ensure maximum usage.
+Wilmar will assist with the provision of disinfectants, hand sanitisers, and PPE - We assist teachers to facilitate access to homework, worksheets, and reading materials by printing it out at our office or by providing readily available activity books - Learning materials are distributed to children in our estates through an "internal homework posting system", where teachers, members of our women committees / women working groups, and our estate staff delivered worksheets and homework to the children, before then collecting these worksheets and handing them over to the teachers for checking - We maintain open communications with teachers to help monitor the situation and providing assistance where we can, such as with homework checks and evaluations, as well as providing supplies and other help needed - Where online or televised/radio programmes are in place, we will work with the teacher to help ensure maximum usage - During the CLC exam period, the children had to take these exams where they could get a phone signal (which was the plantation blocks on the highest hill).
+We arranged makeshift covered seats and tables, so the children will not need to resort to taking their exams on the ground.

-To ensure that education continues to be accessible to children living in our estates during this period of school closures in the Covid-19 pandemic, coordination between the teacher and management is important.
+To ensure that education continues to be accessible to children living in our estates during this period of school closures in the Covid-19 pandemic, coordination between the teachers and management is important.
 We organise regular meetings with teachers to find out what kind of suitable material can be provided for the children, and how best we can monitor progress of the children.